vimarsh244/AutoFL/documentation/quickstart.md

 # Quick Start Guide for Domain Incremental Workloads

+# THIS IS OLD ignore it for now

 This guide will help you quickly get started with the domain incremental workloads for Continual Federated Learning.

 ## Installation